php-fig/fig-standards/proposed/psr-1-style-guide.md

 Introduction
 ============

-The intent of this guide is not to dictate an abritrary set of requirements, but to reduce cognitive friction when scanning code from different projects by enumerating a shared set of rules and expectations.
+The intent of this guide is to reduce cognitive friction when scanning code from different projects by enumerating a shared set of rules and expectations.
 It is derived from commonalities among the various member projects.

 Overview
 --------

-The following is an overview of the rules; please review the remainder of this guide for details.
+Please review the remainder of this guide for details on each of the following points.

 - Use only `<?php` and `<?=` opening tags for PHP code; leave out the closing `?>` tag when the file contains only PHP code.